 Bechtel and Turkey's Enka won a €1.48bn ($1.92bn) contract to upgrade the existing railway line in Gebze and Halkali district and another line passing through the tunnel.
 The joint venture of Invensys Rail and Spanish-based OHL won a €195m ($254.08m) contract to supply signalling and communication solutions for the project.
 Transport Design International (TDI), an interior and exterior design firm, provided rolling stock designs for Hyundai Rotem.

 Travel times will also be greatly reduced for the people of Istanbul.
-In the opening year, travel time savings are expected to be 13 million hours and by 2015 that will increase to a saving of 25 million.
+Travel time savings are expected to be 25 million hours by 2015.

-Istanbul's railway network currently caters for just 3.6% of all journeys in the city.
-It is aimed that following opening of the new rail link the city will come into line with other major cities with railway transport, accommodating 28% of all passenger journeys - similar to London and New York.
+Istanbul's railway network earlier catered for just 3.6% of all journeys in the city.
+Opening of the new rail link is expected to enable the city come into line with other major cities with railway transport, accommodating 28% of all passenger journeys - similar to London and New York.